Loading slang details...

 "tachka (тачка)" means Car (informal slang, often implying a cool or nice car).
 In Russia, the nuance may be more specific.

-"People use "tachka (тачка)" to mean car (informal slang, often implying a cool or nice car)."
+"They used "tachka (тачка)" to mean Car (informal slang, often implying a cool or…, and the group instantly got it."

 Usually positive or approving in casual contexts.